-Crabby’s is a Florida based chain, so you may recongnize the branding from your travels.
+Crabby’s is a Florida-based chain, so you may recognize the branding from your travels.

 Badfins For Date Night & Craft Beer Flights

-The food menu includes quesadilla, chicharrones, nachos, tostada, all filled with locally sourced fish, vegetables, and micro greens.
+The food menu includes quesadillas, chicharrones, nachos, and tostadas, all filled with locally sourced fish, vegetables, and micro greens.